Michigan Five Fluke Freshmen: 1964: LBJ landslide

-1966: Republican Resurgence
+1966: Republican resurgence

 Richard Nixon took an active interest in the 1966 midterm elections in Michigan, especially these five races.
 He personally persuaded Donald Riegle to leave academia and run against Mackie, and appeared at a fundraiser for Riegle's campaign early in the primary season.
 Nixon campaigned for the five Republican challengers during the whole campaign, and played them up to reporters.
 Political analyst Rhodes Cook wrote that "no politician had used the midterm election year more effectively than former Vice President Richard Nixon, who with his young aide-de camp, Pat Buchanan, took to the 'rubber chicken circuit' on behalf of Republican candidates across the country."
 None of the Democrats had run as strongly as Johnson in 1964, indicating their potential weakness.

-The unpopularity of President Johnson's Great Society, rising crime, radical campus protests, and racial riots coupled with the coattail effect of popular Republican Governor George W. Romney at the top of the state ticket all led to a downturn for the Democratic Party.
+The increasing unpopularity of President Johnson's Great Society, rising crime, radical campus protests, and racial riots coupled with the coattail effect of popular Republican Governor George W. Romney at the top of the state ticket all led to a downturn for the Democratic Party.
 Growing dissatisfaction with the war in Vietnam was also a factor.

 The Republicans succeeded in recapturing the five districts they lost in 1964 and returned the delegation to a 12 to 7 Republican majority.
 Nationally the Republicans gained 47 seats from the Democrats in the House.

 In 1973, Riegle switched from the Republican Party to the Democratic Party, and went on to serve three terms in the United States Senate as a Democrat.